awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 **Input**
 Provide the information required to run your script\.
 Replace each *example resource placeholder* with your own information\.

+**Note**
+The attachment for a Python script can be a \.py file or a \.zip file that contains the script\.
+PowerShell scripts must be stored in \.zip files\.

 ------
 #### [ YAML ]